mahdifahumie10/owsb-purchase-order-system/README.md

 ## How to Run:
 - Extract the zip file
 - Open Apache Netbeans IDE 25 -> Open Project
-- Open the owsb-purchase-order-system-main folder -> select owsb and open it in Netbeaks
+- Open the owsb-purchase-order-system-main folder -> select owsb and open it in Netbeans
 - Run the program.
 Usernames and passwords can be found in the users.txt file uploaded above